 At just under 24-feet-wide, this stunning, red brick property boasts its own gated driveway and private parking.
 Its stately and timeless appearance which was carefully reinvigorated during the renovation process.

-Firstly, Open AWD was tasked with preserving the original arch by creating custom-made steel and wooden doors.
+Firstly, Open AWD was tasked with preserving the original arch by designing custom-made steel and wooden doors.
+We source all of our windows and doors from first-rate European manufacturers.
 These doors perfectly embody the architectural and historical significance of Clinton Hill.
 Above the original arch, the building has a striking Flemish gable which conceals a luminous, sunlit living room with an 11-feet, high-rise ceiling.
 This feature is very much characteristic of its design period.

-To begin, we installed new, simulated double hung windows.
-Then, we designed and installed heavy-duty double entry doors with fixed panels.
+To begin, a team of trained and certified installation specialist the installed new, simulated double hung windows which we had designed.
 We chose simulated double hung windows instead of traditional double hung.
 We felt they would allow us to more closely match the building’s original style.
 Furthermore, they also provide superior soundproofing as well as added security.
+We also designed heavy-duty double entry doors with fixed panels.

 Throughout the project, we were mindful of New York City’s building code.
 So, as a result of this, we worked closely with the developer to ensure that we could maintain as many of the original details as possible.
 However, we also wanted to modernize the building to meet the needs of the twenty-first century.